rleonard21/PyTradier/README.md

-# PyTradier (Work in Progress)
+# PyTradier (Stale)

 PyTradier is a library for interacting with the Tradier.com API for market data, company information, and trading actions through their brokerage.
-Since it is still early in development, the documentation for this python package will be updated as the project builds.
+Most of the API is covered and is functional, but I am no longer working on this project.

 Documentation for this library is hosted by RTD: https://pytradier.readthedocs.io/